-Born in Glasgow, Scotland on 10 March 1860, son of John Speirs and Elisabeth Tully, he came to Winnipeg in 1881.
-Started in wines; burned out twice; in the early years operated one wagon which he drove himself; one oven, small output; lived to see it expand to one of the largest bread-manufacturing plants in the West.
+Born at Glasgow, Scotland on 10 March 1860, son of John Speirs and Elisabeth Tully, he came to Winnipeg in 1881.
+He started in wines but was burned out twice before turning to baked goods.
+In the early years, he operated one wagon which he drove himself, with one oven.
+He lived to see the operation expand to one of the largest bread-manufacturing plants in western Canada.
 In 1910, he was in partnership with Edward Parnell.
-The daily output of the bakery was 100,000 loaves.
+The daily output of their bakery was 100,000 loaves.

-On 31 October 1882, he married Susan Marnie (1863-?) at Winnipeg.
-They had four children: James M. Speirs (b 1888), Ellen S. Speirs (b 1890), Mabel Speirs (b 1892), and Catherine Speirs (b 1898).
+On 31 October 1882, he married Susan Marnie (1863-1928) at Winnipeg and they had four children: James Marnie Speirs, Ellen S. Speirs (1890-?), Mabel Speirs (1892-?), and Catherine Speirs (1898-?).
 He was a member of the Masons, IOOF, COF, St. Andrew’s Society, and Manitoba Lawn Bowling Association.
 He served a single term on the Winnipeg city council, in 1899.
 He was a Past Chief of the Clan Stewart and an avid curler.

 Uncle of James W. Speirs.

 Birth and marriage registrations, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Winnipeg pays final tribute to J. T. Speirs,” undated newspaper clipping.
 [Manitoba Legislative Library, Biographical Scrapbook B8]

 Obituary [James Marnie Speirs], Winnipeg Free Press, 8 October 1958, page 10.

 Page revised: 15 September 2019